oxidecomputer/lpc55_support/README.md

 This is a crate for accessing things beyond the LPC55 registers, namely support for ISP mode programming and structures for the CMPA and CFPA regions.
-This crate also contains two binaries for working with the LPC55
+This crate also contains some binaries for working with the LPC55

 ## `lpc55_flash`